taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Rajue: "...how the hell is a mod virgin going to be of any use to the **CYBERPHILIA** guild??"

 Min is in a class with the **CYBERPHILIA** guild.
 The walls of the surgery room are covered in anime fan art.
 In the center of the surgery room is a large, fluid device made of dark eSyrup metal.
 It is connected to a hermetically sealed glass chamber, large enough to fit a large human.
-Jheri is preparing to demonstrate to a group of first-year trainees, which include Rajue and a few other **GANGIES**, mostly Orbiters, and the two Biosilican Unassigned students.
+Jheri is preparing to demonstrate to a group of first-year trainees, which include Rajue and a few other **GANGIES**, mostly Orbiters, and the two Biononymous Unassigned students.
 A **CYBERPHILIA** guild master oversees the class.

 **CYBERPHILIA** guild master: "Rajue!
 You will refrain from using such bigoted language!"